AnthonyH93/HexaCalc/README.md

 This app uses data persistance to implement saved user customization allowing each user to choose their customizations through a settings menu.

 ### Customization options
-* 8 different system colours which change the colour of buttons and the app icon
+* 10 different system colours which change the colour of buttons and the app icon
 * The ability to disable or enable any combination of calculator tabs allowing the user to focus on what is important for them
 * The option to change the default calculator text colour from white to your selected colour
 * Options for the copy and paste clipboard gestures as well as the ability to disable them
+* The option to override the default selected tab on app launch
+* Control over the appearance of the calculation history button
+* Ability to clear the local history

 The settings menu also includes navigation to the About HexaCalc view which has links to the privacy policy and terms and conditions documents.